alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/sentinel-example/sentinel-core-example/readme.md

 Sentinel provide [ReadableDataSource](https://github.com/alibaba/Sentinel/blob/master/sentinel-extension/sentinel-datasource-extension/src/main/java/com/alibaba/csp/sentinel/datasource/ReadableDataSource.java) to manage dynamic rules.

 Sentinel starter integrated 4 DataSources provided by Sentinel.
-It will be register into Spring Context if you write some configs in `application.properties`.
+It will be registered into Spring Context if you write some configs in `application.properties`.

 If you want to define `FileRefreshableDataSource` and `NacosDataSource`, see the code below: